Aunt Jenny: Origins

-In 1936, Lever Brothers, part of the large corporation Unilever, introduced Spry Vegetable Shortening as a competitor to the long-successful shortening Crisco, produced by Procter & Gamble.
+In 1936, Lever Brothers, part of the corporation Unilever, introduced Spry Vegetable Shortening as a competitor to Crisco, produced by Procter & Gamble.
 Aunt Jenny was intended to give a pleasant face to what might otherwise be seen as a boring or at least uninspiring product, therefore presenting a challenge to writers of advertisement copy.
-Sometimes even Jenny’s enthusiastic writers seemed to be reaching for things to say—on the final page of the Aunt Jenny’s Favorite Recipes cookbook appears a blurb boasting that doughnuts made with Spry are “so light and digestible a child can eat ‘em.”
-For the most part, however, Aunt Jenny was successful, and within mere months Spry had consumed nearly half of Crisco’s considerable market share.
+Sometimes even Jenny’s writers seemed to be reaching for things to say—on the final page of the Aunt Jenny’s Favorite Recipes cookbook appears a blurb boasting that doughnuts made with Spry are “so light and digestible a child can eat ‘em.”
+For the most part, however, Aunt Jenny was successful, and within months Spry had taken nearly half of Crisco’s market share.

-In appearance, Aunt Jenny was a slightly plump, grandmotherly woman with bright white hair, thin spectacles, and an ever-present baking apron.
-Her demeanor was sweet, kind, helpful and enthusiastic, especially regarding her home cooking and Spry Vegetable Shortening in particular.
-She spoke in a plain and homey manner, often dropping the ending g of words like cooking.
+In appearance, Aunt Jenny was portrayed as a slightly plump, grandmotherly woman with white hair, thin spectacles, and a baking apron.
+Promotional materials depicted her as a home cook who spoke in a plain, conversational manner, often dropping the final "g" in words such as "cooking".

 Radio

 Aunt Jenny’s best-remembered aspect was the long-running radio show, Aunt Jenny’s Real Life Stories, which made its debut on CBS on January 18, 1937.
-The show took the format of a dramatic serial or soap opera, presenting a different story weekly, and running for 15 minutes from 10:45am to 11:00am each weekday morning.
+The show took the format of a dramatic serial or soap opera, presenting a different story weekly, and running for 15 minutes from 10:45 a.m. to 11:00 a.m. each weekday morning.
 The stories featured typical soap opera plots involving the people of a small American town called Littleton.
 Aunt Jenny herself was not the focus of these stories but served as host and narrator.
 She also offered cooking instruction, generally in the form of easy recipes which included Spry Vegetable Shortening as an ingredient.

 Aunt Jenny was played by Edith Spencer, who served not only as the voice of Jenny but also provided her visual appearance in promotional materials.
 The announcer of the show was actor Dan Seymour.
 Animal imitator Henry Boyd provided the warbling of Aunt Jenny’s canary.
 Like most soap operas, the show had a large revolving cast over the years, serving as a springboard into professional acting for future stars, such as Richard Widmark.
 Eventually, Edith Spencer left the show and was replaced by Agnes Young, who sounded reasonably similar to Spencer but did not look like her.
 Finally, on September 28, 1956, the show’s long run came to an end.

 The Major Broadcasting Network produced an Australian version of Aunt Jenny featuring Ethel Lang in the lead role.